coreinfrastructure/best-practices-badge/doc/other.md

     Note that in some cases principles will conflict, in which case a choice must be made
-    (e.g., many mechanisms can make things more complex, contravening "economy of mechanism" / keep it simple)
+    (e.g., many mechanisms can make things more complex, contravening "economy of mechanism" / keep it simple).
     If the project is not producing software, this may be N/A.

     *Rationale*: